thirteen37/fzf-brew/README.md

 ## Usage

+You can either use the convenient aliases or triggered completions.

+The following aliases are defined:

 * `fbi`: Fuzzy brew install
 * `fbui`: Fuzzy brew uninstall
 * `fci`: Fuzzy cask install
 * `fcui`: Fuzzy cask uninstall

 You can specify a search parameter, e.g., `fbi git` will start your search with `git`.

+Alternatively, you can use use the fzf trigger with `tab`.
+The default trigger is `**`.
+Hence the following command will work `brew install git**<tab>`.
+Casks can be installed with `brew install --cask **`

+Obviously, I prefer the much shorter aliases.

 ## Additional functionality